nikp06/nikp06.github.io/content/posts/2023-03-10-simple-workflow-aws-cdk.md

 - AWS CLI installed and configured
 - AWS CDK installed and bootstrapped in your AWS account

-This tutorial also assumes basic familiarity with AWS and CDK.
+This tutorial also assumes some familiarity with AWS and CDK.
 However, it should be sufficient to refresh your memory with these two resources:
 - [Getting started with CDK](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html)
 - [Build your first CDK app](https://docs.aws.amazon.com/cdk/v2/guide/hello_world.html)

 Furthermore, I won't go into detail about how to set up your `app.py` file, which serves as the entry point for your CDK commands.
-If you want to follow along with the exact same example your can check out [my GitHub repository](https://github.com/nikp06/aws-cdk-simple-workflow).
+If you want to follow along with the exact same example you can check out [my GitHub repository](https://github.com/nikp06/aws-cdk-simple-workflow).

 Let's get started.